Marlyn Landin

 Dr. Rusch prescribed chemotherapy to shrink Marlyn’s tumor before surgery.
 Marlyn experienced some side effects at first, such as nausea and vomiting, but Dr. Rusch adjusted the dose and continued more rounds of chemotherapy.

-Alimta, the current standard treatment for mesothelioma, still hadn’t been approved in 2000.
-Gemcitabine and cisplatin, used together, however, were showing considerable success in many patients.
+Cisplatin, the current standard treatment for mesothelioma, still hadn’t been approved in 2000.
+Gemcitabine and cisplatin used together, however, were showing considerable success in many patients.
 Maryln is a stunning example.
 Her mesothelioma responded very well to this particular chemotherapy combination.

-Every patient is different and some respond to types of chemotherapy that others do not.
+Every patient is different and some respond to types of chemotherapy that other patients do not.
 In Marlyn’s case, the gemcitabine and cisplatin combination was effective.

 Surgery

-Those like Dr. Rusch have the most experience with this rare disease and are able to interpret each diagnosis better than a general oncologist.
+Doctors like Dr. Rusch have the most experience with this rare disease and are able to interpret each diagnosis better than a general oncologist.
+Mesothelioma doctors have the knowledge and experience needed to be able to customize and adapt treatments to the individual patient’s needs.

 Life After Treatment

 Marlyn is appreciative that she was able to take her life back once her disease reached remission, even if it isn’t the same as before her diagnosis.
-She has experienced some lasting effects of her battle with mesothelioma.
-Her breathing has never quite returned to normal and she’s not able to work anymore.
+She has experienced some lasting effects from her battle with mesothelioma.
 However, she is thankful that she has been granted more time with her family.

 The doctors at the Naval Medical Center didn’t hesitate to recommend a specialist, and the specialist they recommended was experienced enough to know what to do.